MKT-Analytics/crime-rate-and-Airbnb/src/data-preparation/README.md

 pie(crimes_per_neighbourhood$count,crimes_per_neighbourhood$BORO_NM, main= "crimes per neighbourhood")
 ```

-Misdemeanor is the most commited crim in all neighbourhoods in NYC.
+Misdemeanor is the most commited crime in all neighbourhoods in NYC.

 Types Of Criminal Charges In New York State: